-We've always had security to provide peace of mind in one form or another — a gate around a city, a mote around a castle, a fence around your property, or just a lock on your door.
+We've always had security to provide peace of mind in one form or another — a gate around a city, a moat around a castle, a fence around your property, or just a lock on your door.
 Home security systems started gaining more traction in the early 1990s and led to a sharp decline in residential burglaries, but with so many options now, it can be hard to tell which one is best for you.
 Here are a few things to know before taking a look at the best home security companies.

 Sometimes, an alarm company will claim to charge a low monthly fee, then hit you with a host of upfront fees.
 Usually, they'll be classified as activation or installation fees and can cost you hundreds of dollars, so be wary.
 If you have an alarm company representative knocking on your door trying to sell you a contract, make sure you're explicitly clear on understanding upfront fees.
 You might be paying more out of pocket than you'd like.
 However, some top-tier home security companies won't charge anything for installation or activation.
 Check out our home security reviews if you want to learn more about the top-rated home security companies.

-Home security systems are linked to a monitoring center via a Wi-Fi, landline, or cellular connection.
+Security systems are linked to a monitoring center via a Wi-Fi, landline, or cellular connection.
 Cellular connections are becoming more common, but landline connections still have their place in less expensive systems.
 Landline connections can still contact the monitoring center even if the power goes out.
-However, most cellular systems will have backup power that will last a few days in the case of a power outage.
+However, most cellular security systems will have backup power that will last a few days in the case of a power outage.
 As for Wi-Fi-enabled security, you have to rely on a stable broadband connection or your home security system is going to be out of commission.

 Typical home security equipment consists of the following:

-Door/window sensors—These are the bread and butter of your home security system.
+Window/door sensors—Window and door sensors are the bread and butter of your home security system.
 These basic sensors are mounted on your doors or windows and alert the keypad unit of a break-in when a door or window is opened.
 Every security system will have at least one or two door/window sensors.

 Smoke detectors—These detect fire and smoke in your home and send alerts to the keypad unit.